pardot/marketing-cloud-account-engagement-for-wordpress/trunk/README.txt

 == Upgrade Notice ==

-= 1.1.5 =
+= 1.2 =

-1. Add some helpful links to the Reset Cache button
-2. Minor UI tweaks
-3. Updated the Pardot logos
-4. Updated screenshots for 3.5
+Thanks to your feedback, we've added the ability to specify height, width, and additional classes on the form iframes; the 'pardotform' class is also automatically added to every form iframe for easier styling

 = 1.1.3 =